-Canada is known for its tolerance, respect of human rights, and social justice.
+Canada is known for its tolerance, respect for human rights, and social justice.
 Internationally, Canada has a strong record of standing against discrimination and injustice.
-A respect for human rights and personal freedom is deeply held, and both are constitutionally enshrined in Canada's Charter of Rights and Freedoms.
+Respect for human rights and personal freedom is deeply held, and both are constitutionally enshrined in Canada's Charter of Rights and Freedoms.

 With a rich history of immigration, Canada is very welcoming with a multicultural society.
 Canada always needs the skills, talents and enthusiasm of newcomers to continue to grow and contribute to its economy.

 Today, Canada is home to immigrants from all over the world, and it continues to attract people from all over the world who want to migrate to Canada and live there.

 Immigrants are attracted to this beautiful country as it promises stability, prosperity and peace.

 Canada’s labour force currently stands at over 19 million people.
 The Canadian labour force is split among numerous industries.
 According to the latest available data from 2019, 1.45 percent worked in agriculture, 19.48 percent in industry and 79.07 percent in other industries.

 Despite having the 10th largest labour force participation rate in the world, Canada faces the problem of an ageing labour force.
 In 2019, the average age of the Canadian labour force was 40.8 years old.